 By not spending the necessary time and resources to find conversion killers, you risk missing large opportunities for growth.

-However, spending additional ad dollars to try catalyzing that growth may not yield the results you want, and is also very expensive.
+However, spending additional ad dollars to try to ferment that growth may not yield the results you want, and is also very expensive.

 The Conversion Killers